ziggurat-of-ur/bundlez/README.md

 - Either submodule this project, or just simply copy `src/bundle.zig` into your project and reference it from there.

-- In your code, @embed the bundle into your runtime
+- In your code, @embedFile the bundle into your runtime
 ```
-const assets = @embed("my-directory-name.bundle");
+const assets = @embedFile("my-directory-name.bundle");
 ```

 - When you start your program, invoke pass the emebdded assets to the bundle object,